ericoporto/ags-manual-wiki/UpgradeTo36.md

 ## Upgrading to AGS 3.6

 AGS version 3.6 is another big change to AGS.
 First of all, this release presents a SDL2-based engine.
-For about 2 decades AGS engine was based on Allegro 4 graphic library, which was discontinued somewhere in the early 2010-ies, so this is overdue.
+For about 2 decades AGS engine was based on Allegro 4 graphic library, which was discontinued somewhere in the early 2010s, so this is overdue.

 Secondly, both the Editor and the Engine have full Unicode support now.
-This means that you may use any language whatsoever in scripts, object descriptions and custom properties, as well as translations, - so long as you also provide proper unicode fonts.
+This means that you may use any language whatsoever in scripts, object descriptions, and custom properties, as well as translations, - so long as you also provide proper Unicode fonts.

 Then, we have expanded a list of platforms that the Editor can directly build the game for: now this includes Android and Web (Emscripten).